 The Vitamin B that is present in beer will help to moisturize your skin.

-Soaps made with beer are often used as a multipurpose soap using it to wash the body, hair and for shaving.
+Soaps made with beer are often used as a multipurpose soap to wash the body and hair and for shaving.

 Different types of beers will give the soap different colors from a light to a dark brown.

 Making soap with beer is a more advanced process.